Workplace relations management plans

 - how compliance with the Building Code will be monitored and promoted on the project.

-The ABCC will inform the funding entity about whether the ABCC requires any of the matters outlined in Schedule 3 to be addressed.
-Tenderers will be advised by the funding entity if they are required to address these matters in their WRMP.
+The ABCC will inform the funding entity or recipient about whether the ABCC requires any of the matters outlined in Schedule 3 to be addressed.
+Tenderers will be advised by the funding entity or recipient if they are required to address these matters in their WRMP.

 The ABCC has developed a guide, which includes a model WRMP, to assist tenderers in meeting their obligations under the Building Code 2016.
 Tenderers are requested to follow the structure and format of the model when developing their WRMPs.